An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 \section{Method}

 In this section, we first illustrate the pipeline of our ImpressionGPT.
-Then we elaborate on the dynamic prompt generation in Sec.~\ref{dynamic_prompt_generation} and the iterative optimization in Sec.~\ref{iterative_opti}.

-In this work, we employed dynamic prompt and iterative optimization to enhance the adaptation of ChatGPT to radiology report summarization.
-Fig.~\ref{pipeline} shows the pipeline of our ImpressionGPT.
-Firstly, as shown in the first step of mainstream in Fig.~\ref{pipeline}, we use a labeler to categorize the "Findings" section of the report and extract disease labels.
-Then, based on the disease category, we search for similar reports in the existing diagnostic report corpus, as shown in part b of Fig.~\ref{pipeline}.
-And we designed a dynamic prompt (shown in part c of Fig.~\ref{pipeline}) to construct a context environment with similar diagnostic reports, so that ChatGPT can learn to summarize diagnostic reports related to the current disease.
-We refer to this as "dynamic context".
-Based on the dynamic context, we utilized an iterative optimization method, as shown in the part d of Fig.~\ref{pipeline}, to optimized the response of ChatGPT.
-During the iterative optimization process, we compare the generated "Impression" from ChatGPT with examples in dynamic prompt to obtain good and bad responses.
-These are added to the dynamic prompt with further guidance to ensure that the next response is closer to the good response while avoiding the bad response.
-Overall, our method requires a small number of examples, facilitating ChatGPT's acquisition of excellent domain-specific processing capabilities.
+Then we elaborate on the dynamic prompt generation in Sec.~\ref{dynamic_prompt_generation} and the iterative optimization in Sec.~\ref{iterative_opti}. {Fig.~\ref{pipeline} shows the pipeline of our ImpressionGPT.
+Firstly, as shown in the first step of mainstream (part $a$ in Fig.~\ref{pipeline}),} we use a labeler to categorize the {``Findings"} section of the report and extract disease labels.
+Then, based on the disease category, we search for similar reports in the existing diagnostic report corpus, as shown in part {$b$} of Fig.~\ref{pipeline}.
+And we designed a dynamic prompt (shown in part {$c$} of Fig.~\ref{pipeline}) to construct a context environment with similar diagnostic reports, so that ChatGPT can learn to summarize diagnostic reports related to the current disease.
+We refer to this as {``dynamic context"}.
+Based on the dynamic context, we utilized an iterative optimization method, as shown in the part {$d$} of Fig.~\ref{pipeline}, to {optimize} the response of ChatGPT.
+During the iterative optimization process, we compare the generated {``Impression"} from ChatGPT with examples in dynamic prompt to obtain good and bad responses. {These evaluated responses are inserted to the iterative prompt with further guidance to ensure that the next response is closer to the former good response while avoiding the former bad response.} Overall, our method requires a small number of examples, facilitating ChatGPT's acquisition of excellent domain-specific processing capabilities.
 More details of dynamic prompt generation and iterative optimization can be found in the following subsections.